Workout out at home can be convenient, right!?

-Peloton and ClassPass both have apps that allow you to “sign-up” for classes, and instructors love to give shout outs during the live workouts.
+Other apps that I really like are Peloton and ClassPass.
+Both have apps that allow you to “sign-up” for classes, and instructors love to give shout outs during the live workouts.
 Fellow class attendees can also encourage each other while working out at home via messages and virtual high fives.
-These apps typically have communities built around them as well (like Facebook groups + blogs) where you can interact with fellow users and continue to motivate each other.

 Make it fun by putting something on the line.
 Tell your roommate or spouse you’ll do the dishes at dinner if you don’t get your workout in.